EternityForest/AnyoneCanDoIt/MathELI5.md

 * Audio distrotion.
 Linear functions won't add new frequencies to sound.
 Crunchy electric guitar like stuff is nonlinear.

 * Thresholds.
 Stuff won't behave the same at different power levels, file sizes, or whatever.
+Even with no literal sharp cliff like threshold, in practice there may be obvious points where things act different.
 * Some nonlinear functions will have huge changes for small steps past a certain point.
 * Diminishing returns.
 Some nonlinear functions will take more and more input for the same amount of output change.